Individualized Interdisciplinary Studies

 Students are expected to complete the program in 12 terms.

 Students are required to have their supervisory committee formed prior to applying into the program.
-The committee has to consist of at least two additional committee members besides the senior supervisor, one of which needs to be from a different department.
+The committee has to consist of at least two additional committee members besides the supervisor, one of which needs to be from a different department.

 Graduate Progress Report